 According to Wall, the first appellate court to address the divisibility of personal goodwill on divorce was a Washington Supreme Court case, decided in 1927.
 Id. at 704.
-At the time of the article in 1983, "[t]he issue of whether a court should recognize professional goodwill in a divorce proceeding is relatively new.
+Wall wrote in 1983 that "[t]he issue of whether a court should recognize professional goodwill in a divorce proceeding is relatively new.
 Considering the number of practicing professionals, the issue has arisen quite infrequently.
 A majority of states have not yet decided the question."

-In 1993, Professor Grace Blumberg wrote in Identifying and Valuing Goodwill at Divorce, 56 LAW & CONTEMPORARY PROBLEMS 217 (Spring 1993):24
+In 1993, Professor Grace Blumberg wrote in Identifying and Valuing Goodwill at Divorce, 56 LAW & CONTEMPORARY PROBLEMS 217 (Spring 1993):25